lAdo45/Netflix-Data-Visualization-Project/README.md

 The release of TV shows particularly accelerated between 2015–2020, showing Netflix's increasing investment in episodic content.

 📂 What's Inside the Notebook
-Data loading and cleaning using pandas
+1.Data loading and cleaning using pandas

-Visualizations using matplotlib.pyplot
+2.Visualizations using matplotlib.pyplot

-Exploratory analysis based on:
+3.Exploratory analysis based on:

-Country of production
+4.Country of production

-Content type (Movie/TV)
+5.Content type (Movie/TV)

-Release year trends
+6.Release year trends

-Duration of movies
+7.Duration of movies

-Content rating breakdown
+8.Content rating breakdown

 🧠 Skills Practiced
-Data visualization with Matplotlib
+1.Data visualization with Matplotlib

-Working with real-world datasets
+2.Working with real-world datasets

-Drawing insights through plots
+3.Drawing insights through plots

-Data grouping and aggregation with Pandas
+4.Data grouping and aggregation with Pandas